2003 and 2004

 it's a huge success."[1]

-1980s and whether he really isn't gay (okay, it was asked by a magazine for gays ...)
+(okay, this was asked by a gay magazine ...)

 "I think my father probably disowned me more than my mother.
 But it was the